 Sarah Wood, B.A., P.G.
 Dip.
 Psych, M.Ed.
 Psych, M.A.P.S.

 Sarah is an Educational and Development Psychologist and Clinical Supervisor with extensive clinical and research experience in the area of ABA.
-She provides behavioural consulting for children, families and educators throughout the Melbourne school system and into rural Victoria.
-She is also responsible for coordinating L4Life’s research program in addition to running L4Life’s Psychological Assessment Testing program.
-Sarah frequently presents at conferences on Autism and ABA-related clinical and research topics.
+Sarah has worked with Learning for L4Life for over 10 years, providing behavioural consulting for children families and educators throughout the Melbourne school system and into rural Victoria.
+She is also responsible for coordinating L4Life’s research program in addition to running L4Life’s Psychological Assessment Testing program and Inclusion Works Program.

 Samantha Boyle, B.Sc, P.G.
 Dip.
 Psych, M. Ed.
 Psych, M.A.P.S.

-Sam is a Psychologist and Clinical Supervisor who has worked with many children with ASD in their homes, kindergartens and schools since starting with L4Life in 2011.
+Sam has worked with many children with ASD in their homes, kindergartens and schools since starting with L4Life in 2011.
 She frequently provides behavioural consulting for families and educators in schools, conducts a range of assessments and provides regular training for L4Life staff.

 Sara Allen, B.Sc., P.G.
 Dip Psych, M. Clin.
 Psych, M.A.P.S.